walkoncross/face-segment/README.md

-# face segmentation usging dlib and opencv
+# face segmentation using dlib and opencv

 This script is based on https://github.com/matthewearl/faceswap